scriptcrafthub/plugins/README.md

 # ScriptCraft Hub
 ScriptCraft Hub is a place for the ScriptCraft user community to find and share scripts, information, and ideas for making the most of ScriptCraft.

 ScriptCraft is a Minecraft plugin for writing Minecraft mods in JavaScript.
-ScriptCraft was created and is maintained by @walterhiggins.
+[ScriptCraft](https://github.com/walterhiggins/ScriptCraft) was created and is maintained by [walterhiggins](https://github.com/walterhiggins).
 ScriptCraft comes with a rich set of plugins, and has a lot of useful information for installing, getting started with, and utilizing its API.
 The purpose of ScriptCraft Hub is to augment that with contributions from the community.

 # plugins
 The initial repo within ScriptCraft Hub is its `plugins` repo, as a clearinghouse of users' ScriptCraft plugins.